npsptechusa/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 # Get access to and back up a former user's data

+ ::: moniker range="o365-worldwide"

+> [!TIP]
+> Need help with the steps in this topic?
+We’ve got you covered.
+Make an appointment at your local Microsoft Store with an Answer Desk expert to help resolve your issue.
+Go to the [Microsoft Stores page](https://go.microsoft.com/fwlink/?LinkID=2041482) and choose your location to schedule an appointment.

+::: moniker-end

 When an employee leaves your organization, you probably want to access their data (documents and emails) and either review it, back it up, or transfer ownership to a new employee.